 The average cost of music lessons can vary widely.
 Lesson length, student experience and location all play a role.
 Other factors that influence pricing include the specialization and expertise of your teacher.
 The price of lessons is also influenced by where the lesson takes place.
 In-home lessons tend to cost more, while studio and online lessons tend to be a bit cheaper.

 You may not be a music expert yet, but it’s important to understand where your money is going when you invest in lessons for yourself or your child.
-This guide will help you get a better idea of what to look for, and what to expect when shopping for music lessons.
+This guide for 2022 will help you get a better idea of what to look for, and what to expect when shopping for music lessons.

 What is the Average Cost of Music Lessons?